Elisha8120/Deloitte-Job-Scenario/README.md

  1. We are able to see the suspicious activites source IP address.
-(We are able to notice that the IP Address is a private network IP that shows that it is froma private network.)
+(We are able to notice that the IP Address is a private network IP that shows that it is from a private network.)
 So turns out is an internal private network IP address, letting us know that it is possibly malicious insider, or a compromised internal machine.

  2. Here we see the time stamps which show identifying characteristics of an automated polling pattern.
 Time Stamp: (2021-06-25T16:14:00.000Z)